 A third dimension can be referred to as the price effect.
 This one is a bit counterintuitive and thus more difficult to grasp.
 A company that is perceived to be excellent will command a higher market price than a distressed company.
 It is quite shocking to discover that returns on distressed companies have historically exceeded the returns on excellent companies!

 So we have three dimensions that have, historically, enhanced returns:

 - Price effect

-We exploit these three dimensions of risk and avoid risks that are not expected to increase returns.
+We exploit these three dimensions and avoid risks that are not expected to increase returns.
 For example, concentrating a portfolio into one or a handful of investments is highly risky, but there is no commensurate increase in expected return.
-Therefore we massively diversify our investment holdings.
+Therefore, we massively diversify our investment holdings.

 A closer evaluation reveals the conclusion that stocks are like any other asset: If we can buy them a a lower price, this is to our advantage.
 A low-priced stock (also known as a “value” stock) commands higher earnings and dividends relative to its price.
 On the other hand, a high-priced stock (or “growth” stock) produces low earnings and dividends relative to its high price.
 For this reason, a diversified portfolio of value stocks has outperformed growth stocks over long periods of time.